Moduli Spaces for the Fifth Painlev\'e Equation: Introduction and summary

-\section{Introduction and Summary}
+\section{Introduction and summary}

 Historically, the list of classical Painlev\'e equations $y''=F(y',y,z)$ was deduced from the property that the only moving singularities of the solutions are poles.
 The connection with isomonodromy was quite early recognised.
-In the papers of Jimbo, Miwa and Ueno \cite{J-M-U,JM, Mi} et al. this theme is developed.
-In particular, isomonodromic families of rank two matrix differential operators $\frac{d}{dz}+A$ are provided for each of $P_1$-$P_6$.
-We refer to \cite{C,C2,C3,G,O,O1,O2,OO1} for some theory and detailed explicit equations.
+In the papers of Jimbo, Miwa and Ueno \cite{JM,J-M-U, Mi} this theme is developed and moduli spaces for connections and monodromy data are constructed.
+In particular, isomonodromic families of rank two matrix differential operators $\frac{{\rm d}}{{\rm d}z}+A$ are provided for each of ${\rm P}_1$--${\rm P}_6$.
+We refer to \cite{C2,C,C3,G,OO1,O1,O,O2} for some theory and detailed explicit equations.
 We note that this choice does not do justice to the extensive literature related to Painlev\'e equations.

-The family of matrix differential operators for $P_3, P_4$ and for the degenerate fifth Painlev\'e equation $degP_5$ has been refined, see \cite{vdP-T3, vdP-T,A-P-T}, to fine moduli spaces of connections on the projective line, which are identified with Okamoto-Painlev\'e spaces.
+The family of matrix differential operators for ${\rm P}_3$, ${\rm P}_4$ and for the degenerate fifth Painlev\'e equation ${\rm degP}_5$ has been refined, see \cite{A-P-T, vdP-T,vdP-T3}, to fine moduli spaces of connections on the projective line, which are identified with Okamoto--Painlev\'e spaces.
 The detailed construction of the moduli spaces supplements and continues some sections of \cite{vdP-Sa}.
+The moduli spaces for the monodromy data, including Stokes data, are studied in the literature under the name ``wild character varieties''; see, e.g., \cite{Boalch3}.
+For the case ${\rm P}_5$, there is a preprint~\cite{PR23} by E.~Paul and J.-P.~Ramis, continuing \cite[Section~3.2]{Pa-Ra}.

-The present paper applies a comparable technique for $P_5$.
-This supplements and improves the sections \cite[\S 3.2, 4.3]{vdP-Sa} involving $P_5$.
+The present paper applies a comparable technique for ${\rm P}_5$.
+This supplements and improves \cite[Sections~3.2 and 4.3]{vdP-Sa} involving ${\rm P}_5$.
 The family of matrix differential operators will be refined to ``natural'' fine moduli spaces $\mathcal{M}(\theta_0,\theta_1,\theta_\infty)$ of connections of rank $2$ on the projective line.
-A moduli space $\mathcal{R}^{geom}(s_1,s_2,s_3)$ for the monodromy is constructed.
-It is shown that the extended Riemann--Hilbert morphism